 This type of savings account can be beneficial for those with short-term goals or those who don't mind frequently switching savings accounts.

-If you're looking to educate your kids about the importance of saving, then a children's saving account is a great place to start.
+If you're looking to educate your kids about the importance of saving, then a children's savings account is a great place to start.

 Generally, if your child is below the age of 12, a parent or guardian will need to open the account on their behalf.
 When your child reaches the maximum age limit, typically falling between 14 to 18 years old, the account will automatically transition into the bank's default savings account.

-With certain institutions offering bonus interest rates for minimum monthly deposits or no monthly withdrawals, these features can help instill positive savings habits in kids from an early age.
+With certain institutions offering bonus interest rates for minimum monthly deposits or no monthly withdrawals, these features can help instil positive savings habits in kids from an early age.

 Term deposits